Given by the Finger of God

 Nephi called the Lord's language the tongue of angels.
 It is called the tongue of angels, because "angels speak by the power of the Holy Ghost; wherefore, they speak the words of Christ" (2 Nephi 31:14; 32:3 emphasis added).

 The problem is that even though many may have His words, they never learn to speak with or hear the tongue of angels.
 Why?
-Because, like me in French, they only know some words, cannot connect them, cannot hear them, cannot speak them, have not feasted upon, and have not diligently searched the words of Christ to the point that His words become their words.
+Because, like me in French, they only know some words, cannot connect them, cannot define them, cannot hear them, cannot speak them, have not feasted upon, and have not diligently searched the words of Christ to the point that His words become their words.

 Christ expounded upon His words as found in the scriptures.
 He said: "These scriptures, which ye had not with you, the Father commanded that I should give unto you; for it was wisdom in him that they should be given unto future generations" (3 Nephi 26:2).
 He then expounded upon them "from the beginning until the time that he should come in his glory..."
 (3 Nephi 26:3).